-Document: 400.06 Name: Church and Society Historical Report Author(s): Elisa Gatz After a hiatus due to COVID, The NIC Committee on Church and Society began meeting again in January 2021.
+2 Name: Church and Society Historical Report

+3 Author(s): Elisa Gatz

+- After a hiatus due to COVID, The NIC Committee on Church and Society began meeting again in January 2021.
 With some returning members and some new, at first we met to get to know each other and to dream what we wanted this committee to be and to accomplish.
-It seemed important that we continue the grants that had been given out before.
-After discussing what we hoped to target with the grants and what kind of follow-up we wished to see, we developed our grant application.
-We found out after considerable time and energy writing our application procedure that there was already one in place that would be used.
-We awarded three grants in 2021: The Black Covenant Group at United Church of Rogers Park, Youth Empowerment Program through Elgin First UMC, and Pan-African Rural Health.
-We also supported Chicago Religious Leaders Network on Latin America.
-It is a goal of this committee to increase information about this grant in order to get more applications and further help those working in social reform.
-Respectfully Submitted, Elisa Gatz, chair
+It seemed - each other and to dream what we wanted this committee to be and to accomplish.
+It seemed - important that we continue the grants that had been given out before.
+After discussing what we hoped to target with the grants and what kind of follow-up we wished to see, we developed our - grant application.
+We found out after considerable time and energy writing our application - 11 procedure that there was already one in place that would be used. - 12 We awarded three grants in 2021: The Black Covenant Group at United Church of Rogers Park, - 13 Youth Empowerment Program through Elgin First UMC, and Pan-African Rural Health.
+We - 14 also supported Chicago Religious Leaders Network on Latin America.
+It is a goal of this - 15 committee to increase information about this grant in order to get more applications and further - 16 help those working in social reform. - 17 Respectfully Submitted, - 18 Elisa Gatz, chair